susheelbhai/laravel_starter_kit/README.md

 Before starting with this package, please do the needful changes as follows

- 1. install new project using ```laravel new app_name```
+ 1. install new project using ```laravel new app_name``` Please do not install with any starter kit
  2. create a new folder named ```project``` inside the root directory of the project ```app_name/project```
  3. Move all the files and folders *except public* to the new created folder ```app_name/project```
  4. Rename **public** folder to ```public_html```